mzusin/react-round-slider/src/docs/data/pages/1-main/2-pointer-settings.md

     // The background color of the pointer when it is disabled.
     // Default value = #a8a8a8.
     bgColorDisabled?: string;

+    // The background color of the pointer when it is hovered.
+    // Default value is the same as bgColor. bgColorHover?: string;

     // The width of the border around the pointer in SVG units.
     // Default value = 0.